pluto-lang/pluto/examples/rag-qa-bot-with-web/README.md

 GITHUB_ACCESS_KEY = "<replace_with_your_github_access_key>" # GitHub Token
 ```

-To customize your robot, such as changing the style of the robot's responses, you can achieve this by altering the `prompt` variable in the code.
+To customize your robot, such as changing the style of the robot's responses, you can achieve this by altering the `prompt` variable in the `app/main.py` code file.

 ### One-Click Deployment